 Research has shown mRNA vaccines provide the best protection for people with a weak immune system.
+For some people with a weak immune system, the Moderna vaccine may provide better protection than the Pfizer-BioNTech vaccine.
 Talk to your healthcare provider about which vaccine is best for you.